-Heated outdoor diving pool and main swimming pool.
+New heated beach entry swimming pool built in 2021-2022.
 Certified Lifeguards on staff.
 Small concession booth available.
 Firewood for sale from concession booth when open.
 Swimming lessons are offered in early July.
 Additional lessons are offered in August if there is enough interest.
 Phone for dates and times.

 Has a large wooden play apparatus and wooden play train as well as a new smaller play apparatus.
 Also, numerous other small activity apparatus.
 There is a new teeter totter and swing set with benches close by for adult supervision.

 A grandstand which was built in 1923 and can be seen from Highway 13 is prominently placed in the centre of the park.
 The grandstand is in front of the fenced fastball diamond.
 The second hand store, Second Time Around, is located on Main Street.
 It is run by volunteers and all profits from the store go towards capital projects in the Park.
 It is open on Mondays and Wednesdays 1:00 p.m.-5:00 p.m. and Saturday 9:00 a.m.-12:00 p.m.
 For further information contact (306) 861-9980.